 Fees and discounts

 Residential CITs pay a discounted program fee of $1,095, including housing, dining, field trips, iPad rental and all other student materials; commuter CITs pay $500.
 CITs who end the program in good standing will receive a written recommendation from the camp directors, to be used for college applications or for future employment.
 We also consider the CIT program to be a pipeline for future hires, so we will give preference when hiring team leaders to students who have worked as CITs and are thus familiar with all aspects of our program.
 For example, Brooke Stobbe was a counselor in 2011 and returned in 2012 and 2016 as a team leader; Casey Miller attended NBTB 2013 and returned as a CIT, then a program assistant and finally a team leader in 2016 and 2017, including leading our “Worlds Apart” pop-up project on homelessness in San Francisco.

 How to apply

 If you’d like to be considered for a CIT position, please click here and fill out our application.
 You’ll also be asked to send us a 500-word essay that answers this question:

-How will you help us build a better NBTB in 2018?
+How will you help us build a better NBTB?
 What did you learn last year, and what do you think we can do better as a program?
 What specific positive changes would you suggest?
 What special talents or skills can you bring to our team?

 Deadline: Feb.
 1, 2019.